-If students have special circumstances that warrant an adjustment to their Dependency Status, Cost of Attendance, or Expected Family Contribution, they should contact the Director of Financial Aid to complete an Appeal for Professional Judgment.
+If students have special circumstances that warrant an adjustment to their Dependency Status, Cost of Attendance, or Student Aid Index (SAI), they should contact the Director of Financial Aid to complete an Appeal for Professional Judgment.
 The Director may make adjustments on a case-by-case basis.
-Students will be required to provide documentation of extenuating circumstances.
+Students will be required to provide documents of extenuating circumstances.